MonicaMuller/linux_making_files_and_folders_exercise/README.md

 </p>
 <h1>Linux Exercise: Making Files And Folders</h1>

-In this exercise, I...
+In this exercise, I practiced creating files, directories, and nested directories from the Linux terminal using the `touch` and `mkdir` commands.

-Credit to Colt Steele’s Udemy course, **The Linux Command Line Bootcamp: Beginner to Power User**, for providing both the exercise and the foundational knowledge needed to complete it.
+Credit to Colt Steele’s Udemy course, **The Linux Command Line Bootcamp: Beginner to Power User**, for providing both the exercise and the knowledge needed to complete it.
 <br />

 <h2>The Commands</h2>